reemarkk/cpp-pic/docs/architecture.md

 ### No External Dependencies

-- **No CRT** - Custom entry point bypasses C runtime
+- **No CRT** - Uses a custom entry point, bypassing the C runtime.
-- **No Standard Library** - All functionality implemented from scratch
+- **No Standard Library** - All functionality implemented from scratch.
-- **No Dynamic Linking** - Direct syscalls or API resolution via PEB/PE parsing
+- **No Dynamic Linking** - Uses low-level native interfaces or API resolution via PEB/PE parsing
 - **No Global Constructors** - Avoid `.init_array` sections

 ## Supported Platforms